-Percentage of adults who continue to receive substance abuse services for at least five months from initial engagement

-" Ensure the statewide availability of a consistent array of community mental health services that promote recovery and resilience, self-determination, and community integration.
+- Percentage of adults who continue to receive substance abuse services for at least five months from initial engagement - Ensure the statewide availability of a consistent array of community mental health services that promote recovery and resilience, self determination, and community integration.

-Individuals with even the most severe mental illnesses can and do recover and go on to live productive, self-directed lives in their communities.
-This objective supports the expansion of community mental health services that promote recovery and enable individuals to attain their highest achievable level of health and wellness.
+Individuals experiencing mental illness often enter recovery and live productive, self directed lives in their communities.
+This objective supports easy access to and expansion of community mental health services that promote recovery and support individuals to attain their highest achievable levels of health and wellness.
 Regardless of where they live in Virginia, people should have timely access to a consistent array of quality mental health prevention and early intervention services that prevent or reduce the need for more intensive interventions.
-Individuals in crisis and those with severe or complex conditions should be able to easily access crisis and community inpatient services and supports that would prevent or reduce the use of more intensive interventions such as hospitalization or involvement in the public safety system.
+Individuals in crisis and those with severe or complex conditions should be able to access services easily at the appropriate level of intensity and in the least restrictive environment geared towards preventing or reducing the use of more intensive interventions such as hospitalization or involvement in the public safety system.